Department of Communications and Marketing

 If you are not comfortable contacting a journalist on your own, don't hesitate to contact us so we can follow up.

-MEMBER E-NEWSLETTER: CBA C-brief is an electronic newsletter e-mailed to CBA members every Thursday.
+MEMBER E-NEWSLETTER: CBA C-brief is an electronic newsletter e-mailed to CBA members every other Thursday.

-LAW SCHOOL FOR JOURNALISTS: The Colorado Bar Association and the Colorado Judicial Department have teamed up to create "Law School for Journalists," a series of classes designed to provide reporters with basic information about the legal system and the judiciary.
+LAW SCHOOL FOR JOURNALISTS: The Colorado Bar Association, Our Courts Colorado and the Colorado Judicial Department have teamed up to create "Law School for Journalists," a series of classes designed to provide reporters with basic information about the legal system and the judiciary.

 NEWS RELEASES are sent to statewide media outlets on our new officers, CBA and member awards, mock trial competitions, etc.